lucasm/lucasm/README.md

 - 👋🏻 I'm a Software Engineer from Brazil
 - 👨🏼‍💻 I work building digital products with strong focus on TypeScript/JavaScript, Frontend, Web Standards, APIs, Cloud and AI
 - ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/) to help developers
-- 🤍 Now learning some Computer Science advanced paths in C/C++ and Observabillity
+- 🤍 Now learning some Computer Science advanced paths in C/C++
 - 😼 Fun facts: I'm a very active person, who loves travel and was born in the Amazon rainforest!

 ## Follow me